E1k3n/E1k3n.github.io/content/posts/first-post.md

 ## What I’m Currently Up To
 Right now, I'm at a crossroads.
 Do I pursue a master's in information security?
 Dive into some programming courses?
 Or maybe dedicate a year to tackling all those side projects that got neglected during my studies? 🤔 One thing's for sure: my sights are set on a career in offensive security.
 In the meantime, I'm sharpening my skills with ‘[The Web Application Hacker's Handbook](https://www.amazon.com/Web-Application-Hackers-Handbook-Exploiting/dp/1118026470)’ and trying my hand at this whole blogging thing (powered by GitHub Pages and [Hugo](https://gohugo.io), in case you're curious).

-## Why i started this blog
+## Why I Started This Blog
 I started this blog for a few reasons:

 - **Accountability:** If it's not documented, did it really happen?
 Writing down my goals and progress helps me stay motivated and focused
 - **XP Boost:** This blog is my personal scrap book for leveling up my cybersecurity ninja skills.
-- **Capturing my journey:** Think of this as a digital diary for my future self to laugh (or cringe) at.
+- **Capturing My Journey:** Think of this as a digital diary for my future self to laugh (or cringe) at.
-- **Sharing is Caring (Sometimes):** Hopefully, my experiences and insights can help other aspiring cybersecurity professionals on their own journeys and prevent a faceplant or two.
+- **Sharing Is Caring (Sometimes):** Hopefully, my experiences and insights can help other aspiring cybersecurity professionals on their own journeys and prevent a faceplant or two.
-- **Connecting with others:** I’m excited to learn from and collaborate with other people who share my passion for security.
+- **Connecting With Others:** I’m excited to learn from and collaborate with other people who share my passion for security.
-- **To improve my writing:** Because let’s be honest, my technical writing could use a bit of work
+- **To Improve My Writing:** Because let’s be honest, my technical writing could use a bit of work

-## What you might find here
+## What You Might Find Here

-- **A glimpse into my world:** I'll be sharing my experiences as I navigate the cybersecurity landscape, from learning new skills to working on projects.
+- **A Glimpse into My World:** I'll be sharing my experiences as I navigate the cybersecurity landscape, from learning new skills to working on projects.
 - **Helpful resources:** I'll pass along any interesting articles, tools, or tutorials that I come across.
 - **Tool Time (But Not Too Much):** Occasionally, I'll review the tools and software I'm using, but I promise not to bombard you with too many useless tools and applications.
-- **Cybersecurity in the Real World:** If I attend any conferences or meetups, I'll share insights and takeaways.
+- **Cybersecurity In The Real World:** If I attend any conferences or meetups, I'll share insights and takeaways.
-- **My digital crib:** If you're curious about my workflow or the tools I use, I might share some glimpses into my personal setup.
+- **My Digital Crib:** If you're curious about my workflow or the tools I use, I might share some glimpses into my personal setup.
 I have a personal road-map containing the projects I want to follow through with somewhere in the future.
-- **The occasional rant:** Sometimes you just need to vent about that frustrating bug or problem you can’t figure out.
+- **The Occasional Rant:** Sometimes you just need to vent about that frustrating bug or problem you can’t figure out.

-## Thanks for stopping by!
+## Thanks For Stopping By!
 Thank you for sticking around for my cybersecurity debut.
 If you survived this post without a headache, congratulations.
 You’ve earned a cookie! 🍪 I hope you’ll find some useful info, some laughs and maybe even new appreciation for cybersecurity related content.
 Don’t be a stranger, I go by the absolute banger name of ApocalypticWasteman on discord if you want to chat.